GUIDE

 What is the NCLEX?
 Everything You Need to Know & How to Prepare

-Part One What is the NCLEX?
+What Is the NCLEX?

 The National Council Licensure Examination (NCLEX) is an exam used to determine if recently graduated nursing students are safe to practice.

-Graduates from an accredited Associate Degree in Nursing (ADN) or Bachelor's of Science in Nursing (BSN) program are required to pass the NCLEX-RN to earn licensure and legally practice nursing in the United States.
+Aspiring nurses are required to pass the NCLEX-RN to earn licensure and legally practice nursing in the United States.

-The NCLEX-RN and NCLEX-PN test critical thinking skills using information students learned in their registered nursing or vocational nursing school.
 The goal of the NCLEX is to ensure that graduates can make quality nursing judgments and provide safe patient care.

 If you're preparing to take the NCLEX, or will need to at some point, keep reading for everything you need to know about this important exam including what's on it, how to pass, what happens if you don't pass, and more.